linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 10.11.2025
+- Topic: UIID with(out) KYC
+- Directory: /posts/2025/November/10
+- Description: ``` Great news from Linkspreed and the Web4.Community!
+Our Universal Internet Identity (UIID) system, which gives you free, lifelong internet IDs, no longer requires mandatory KYC verification to function.
+This is a huge win for privacy and accessibility.
+We are making the UIID truly universal, allowing more people to access the decentralized Web4 ecosystem without having to compromise their personal data.
+Get your UIID today and be part of a more open and inclusive internet.
+Optional KYC verification is still available for extended features. ```

 ### 09.11.2025
 - Topic: Build Your Brand Community
 - Directory: /posts/2025/November/09